ColeBardin/ColeBardin/README.md

 Includes a compiled desktop application and installer

-Shell script `builddmg.sh` takes desktop application build by PyInstaller and created DMG installer for MacOS
+Shell script `builddmg.sh` takes desktop application built by PyInstaller and created DMG installer for MacOS

 ## Compililation, Packaging and Bundling

-Use PyInstaller to create executable application
+Use PyInstaller to create desktop application

 Run command within  `./gui` directory